nsmith5/terraform-mailcow/README.md

 # Terraform Mailcow

-*Mailcow in AWS on Fedora CoreOS*

-Terraform module to install Mailcow in AWS on Fedora CoreOS.
+*A Mailcow server using Vultr & Fedora CoreOS*